chaudatascience/cha_mae_vit/README.md

 aws s3 cp s3://insitro-research-2023-context-vit/jumpcp/BR00116991.pq jumpcp/BR00116991.pq --no-sign-request
 ```

+We evaluate classification performance on this dataset, which has 161 classes (160 perturbations and a control treatment).
 You can refer to [insitro's dataset repo](https://github.com/insitro/ContextViT) for further details.

 ## 3. So2Sat